 The historic basis of the Qur’ān is the social-religious reality of the seventh century in the Arabian Peninsula.
-While the Quran's aim is to reshape the life of the inhabitants of the Arabian Peninsula, it is still based on and reflects the seventh century social-religious reality there.
-But, Muslim belief claims that the messages of the Qurʼān are universal and eternal and are not dependent on time or historical circumstances (Watt, 1988, p.
+While the Qur’ān’s aim is to reshape the life of the inhabitants of the Arabian Peninsula, it is still based on and reflects the seventh century socio-religious reality there.
+However, Muslim belief claims that the messages of the Qurʼān are universal and eternal and are not dependent on time or historical circumstances (Watt, 1988, p.
 2).
-The Qur’ān reflects the prophet Muḥammad’s thoughts and ideas that were intended for proselytization of the idolaters of the pre-Islamic Arabian Peninsula (Welch, Paret and Pearson, pp. 401-435).
-According to Muslim belief and tradition, the Qurʼān represents God's revelations to the prophet Muḥammad that were collected in a book after the prophet’s death.
-The collection of Muḥammad’s preaching into a book and then reshaping it as prophecy, gave him legitimacy as a recipient of divine revelations.
+The Qur’ān reflects the Prophet Muḥammad’s thoughts and ideas that were intended for proselytization to the idolaters of the pre-Islamic Arabian Peninsula (Welch, Paret and Pearson, pp. 401–35).
+According to Muslim belief and tradition, the Qurʼān represents God’s revelations to the Prophet Muḥammad that were collected in a book after the Prophet’s death.
+The collection of Muḥammad’s preaching into a book and then reshaping it as prophecy gave him legitimacy as a recipient of divine revelations.

-Muslim commentary on the Qur’ān attempts to give explanations and interpretations for a better understanding of the qur’ānic verses that represent God's words.
-Some of the leading medieval commentators that I have chosen to represent the classical commentary in this article are al-Ṭabarī (died 923), al-Al-Zamkhsharī (died 1144), al-Bayḍāwī (died 1286/1291) and ʼIbn Kathīr (died 1373).
+Muslim commentary on the Qur’ān attempts to provide explanations and interpretations that foster a better understanding of it as God’s words.
+Some of the leading medieval commentators that I have chosen as representative for this article are al-Ṭabarī (d.
+923), al-Al-Zamakhsharī (d.
+1144), al-Bayḍāwī (d.
+1286/1291) and Ibn Kathīr (d.
+1373).

 Jurisprudence

-Jurisprudence is a religious and moral system of law consisting of theoretical, substantive, and practical aspects.
-Islam, a law-based religion, has developed a complicated living system of jurisprudence that discusses all aspects of the believers’ life. Ḥadīth collections and medieval legal compendiums were composed in different places in the Muslim East throughout the medieval era.
-Because Muslim life depends on jurisprudence, this body of literature sought to fit the often-abstract law to the community’s needs, aspirations, changes, and developments.
-A basic methodological question regarding these sources is whether they represent theoretical and hypothetical discussions or reality.
-My preliminary assumption is that these sources represent theory and practice together in a synthesis that thwarts the attempt to separate them.
-This weave is a creation of moral boundaries through socialization, with a defined sphere for interpretations and variations of time and place (Maghen, 2011, pp. 232-234).
-Moreover, the information that comes from these sources reflects a mixture of wishes, norms, fashions, foreign influences, and variations of time and place.
+Jurisprudence (fiqh) is a religious and moral system of law consisting of theoretical, substantive, and practical aspects.
+Islam, a law-based religion, has developed a complicated ecology of jurisprudence that encompasses all aspects of the believer’s life. Ḥadīth collections and medieval legal compendiums were composed in various places in the Muslim East throughout the medieval era as constituent elements of this jurisprudence.
+Because Muslim life depends on jurisprudence, this body of literature sought to tailor often abstract law to the community’s needs and aspirations and to changes and developments.
+A basic methodological issue with these sources is deciding whether they represent theoretical and hypothetical discussions or reality.
+My preliminary assumption is that these sources synthesize theory and practice in a way that defies any attempt to separate them.
+This synthesis creates moral boundaries through socialization, with a defined sphere for interpretations and variations of time and place (Maghen, 2011, pp. 232–34).
+Moreover, the information that comes from these sources reflects a mixture of aspirations, norms, fashions, foreign influences, and variables of time and place.

 Eschatological literature

-Concepts of eschatology and the hereafter are fundamental in Islam and the history of faith in an afterlife extends from the 7th century to the present as a conceptual chronology of evolution and interpretation (Günther and Lawson, 2016, pp. 1-28; Rustomji, 2010, pp. 166-175; Kinberg, pp. 12-20).
-Following the Qur’ān, Muslim views about eschatology are found in qur’ānic commentaries, ḥadīth literature, fiqh and in a genre that was dedicated to it, eschatological literature.
-There are classical Muslim scholars from various schools of theology and juridical background that devoted chapters or even books to eschatological issues and some of them will be discussed here (Günther, 2019, pp. 308-309).
+Concepts of eschatology and the hereafter are central to Islam and the history of faith in an afterlife extends from the seventh century to the present in an evolving chronology of conceptuality and interpretation (Günther and Lawson, 2016, pp. 1–28; Rustomji, 2010, pp. 166–75; Kinberg, pp. 12–20).
+Islamic views on eschatology appear in Qur’ānic commentaries, ḥadīth literature, fiqh and in a genre that was dedicated to it, eschatological literature.
+Classical Muslim scholars from various schools of theology and juridical backgrounds devoted chapters or even books to eschatological issues (Günther, 2019, pp. 308–9) and we will discuss notable examples of them in this article.

 IV.
-Who are you the ghilmān?
+Who are you, the ghilmān?